firstwire/Wix-to-Shopify-Migration-Tool/README.md

 “python is not recognized”	Reinstall Python and make sure to tick “Add Python to PATH”

-“No module named pandas”	Run: pip install pandas openpyxl
+“No module named pandas”	Run: pip install pandas

 File not found Make sure the CSV file is in the same folder structure as described in Step 3, and that you typed the correct command as mentioned in Step 4.